• Skip to primary navigation

 Using Mod Podge or any glue that will dry clear, carefully glue your flowers to the glass.

-Pouring on liquid glass
+Pouring on liquid glass onto pressed flowers on tray.

 Wait for the glue to dry, and then carefully pour the liquid glass all over, using just enough to cover the plant material.

-Removing bubbles with pin
+Removing bubbles in the resin with a pin.

-If you have bubbles you can use a pin to break them.
-You can also see here that I didn't wait long enough for the Mod Podge to dry.
+You can see here that I didn't wait long enough for the Mod Podge to dry.
 However, eventually, it did dry.

 Here's what the tray looks like after 2 days.
 The liquid glass is still a little tacky.